kohack/kohack.github.io/_posts/2022-12-30-refactoring-dotnet-http-api.md

 Nevertheless, in every engineering profession, having the appropriate degree of engineering knowledge is critical for an engineer to know that something's not right -- and consequently, the know-how to make things right.
-And when an engineer has limited knowledge in their trade, the likelihood of their design evolving into something more elegant and robust is diminishingly small.
+Clearly, when an engineer has limited knowledge in their trade, the likelihood of their design evolving into something more elegant and robust is diminishingly small.
 For software engineers, negligence to anti-patterns and the necessary application of design patterns to combat them means that their source code -- without clever refactoring -- would eventually fall prey to [software rot](https://en.wikipedia.org/wiki/Software_rot).
 In other words, being more knowledgeable in design patterns can help you articulate and reason about the anti-patterns and code smells plaguing your code, enabling you to come up with a